mattwith2tees/kratzert.github.io/_posts/2020/2020-01-28-how-i-raised-my-income-by-30k.markdown

 Fast forward to February of 2019, when I didn't get the promotion I was due for and expecting, I began looking for a new opportunity.
 After some time of prepping and interviewing, I was able get an offer that was reasonable, from Equifax.
 With experience under my belt, _this recruiting process was much different_.

 This time, I made my presence.
 I controlled the interviews, showcased my skills, and proved my knowledge.
-I accomplished some pretty cool things at Home Depot, along with that, I acquired some new skills revolving around technology that is in high demand.
+I accomplished some pretty cool things at Home Depot.
+Along with that, I acquired some new skills revolving around technology that is in high demand.
 Which means that when it came to talking about that bag. **I. Had.
 Leverage.**

 <center><iframe src="https://giphy.com/embed/7B71Ci4KE3m0" width="480" height="232" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/reaction-7B71Ci4KE3m0"></a></p></center>